Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_terraform/guide.en-gb.md

 Now you can go in the Console and check the "Object Storage" tab.
 You will see the bucket and the file.

-You can also check the access right by using the AWS CLI with the 2 users that have the read / write & read-only access
+You can also check the access right by using the AWS CLI with the 2 users that have the read / write & read-only access.

 #### Destroy